orangejuicenut/DanGoonerAI/README.md

 # DanGoonerAI
 Copies tags from Danbooru for use in NovelAI

+I did use Claude to make this, don't go around thinking I am any good at programming lmao.

 ## Instructions:

 This piece of crap software is very bad, run at own risk.
 I don't even know how to compile it into a real extension.